ika-rwth-aachen/drone-dataset-tools/doc/README.md

 ## Application
-1. Trajectory inpainting or forking
+1. Trajectory inpainting or forking - helps the partial trajectories recorded in dashcams.
 2. Scenario reconstruction and dataset augmentation
 3. Generative behavior modeling